nnja/practical_python/website/content/04_functions_and_loops/40_control_statements.md

 ### `if` Statements and functions

-You can easily declare `if` statements in your functions, you just need to mindful of the level of indentation.
+You can easily declare `if` statements in your functions, you just need to be mindful of the level of indentation.

 Notice how the code belonging to the `if` statement is indented at *two levels*.